siduction/sidu-manual/data/en/0100-wel-quickstart_en.md

 More information at [network - nmcli](0501-inet-nm-cli_en.md#network-manager-command-line-tool)

-Intel's [iNet wireless daemon](https://iwd.wiki.kernel.org/) (**IWD**) is preparing to retire the WPA supplicant.
+Intel's [iNet wireless daemon](https://iwd.wiki.kernel.org/) (iwd) is sending the WPA supplicant into well-deserved retirement.
 Only one tenth as big and much faster, iwd will be the successor.
-If you want to switch to iwd already, please refer to our manual page [IWD instead of wpa_supplicant](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant) for the procedure.
+In rare cases, connections are lost with iwd.
+It is then advisable to [return to the WPA supplicant](0502-inet-iwd_en.md#back-to-wpa_supplicant).

 ### Runlevels - target unit